x93bd0/effnes/README.md

 [![License][LICENSE_BADGE]][LICENSE_LINK]

 The "effnes" project aims to be a core for developing low RAM consuming NES emulators.
-This project provides the tools for helping the developer to only worry about the project's UI and, maybe, about the project's RAM optimization (only on extreme cases where the implemented RAM optimizations for the cartridge mappers are not enough).
+This project provides the tools for helping developers to only worry about the project's UI and, maybe, about the project's RAM optimization (only on extreme cases where the implemented RAM optimizations for the cartridge mappers are not enough).

-As this project is presented in a modular manner, it's easy to only use what's needed, making the process less painful, and allowing the developer to implement his own methods of emulation.
+As this project is presented in a modular manner, it's easy to use only what's needed, making the process less painful, and allowing the developer to implement his own methods of emulation if he wants to.

 > [!WARNING]
 > This project is at an early development stage.
 It should not be used until it